Interior Design: The Chicken Coop Kind

 Roll-out nest boxes will hang from these walls.
 The eggs will roll out towards the center aisle making egg collection a breeze!
 Speaking of nest boxes, we’re building those now.
 We came up with a custom design and had them manufactured just for our hens!
 We put them together back at the hatchery to stay out of the way of the non-stop construction back at the breeder house.
 Here’s owner, Karen Meyer, assembling one, and then another…and another….and, well, you get the point.

 Check back soon for another update.
-Things are moving fast now!
+Things are moving fast now with the Interior design!